 So why aren’t more people spending time understanding and optimizing their email habits?
 The biggest problem here is that they don’t know where to start.
 They’re so used to their own individual emailing habits, it’s hard for them to conceptualize anything different.
 But with the right analytics tools in place, and the desire to use them effectively, it’s possible for any worker to instantly boost their productivity.

 EmailAnalytics is one of the only email analytics platforms available that’s capable of crunching the numbers on your most important email productivity stats.
 Once you have your hands on those numbers, you can take meaningful action to improve your habits—and possibly shave hours off your email time every week.
-So what are the most important stats to look at to figure out your email productivity score, and how can you use them to improve your productivity?
+So what are the most important Gmail statistics to look at to figure out your email productivity score, and how can you use them to improve your productivity?